Ma1thew/pttd/README.md

 ## License

-Code in `usr/share/pttd/keyboard` is under the MIT License, originally from https://github.com/boppreh/keyboard, and is provided here for easy packaging.
+Code in `usr/share/pttd/keyboard` is under the MIT License, originally from https://github.com/boppreh/keyboard, and is provided here for easy packaging. `usr/share/pttd/{,de}activate.wav` are from `https://www.reddit.com/r/discordapp/comments/4ytdf0/where_are_sound_files_stored/`.
 All other content is under the WTFPL (see `LICENSE`).